2-Day WISE Facilitator Training:

 This training will be hosted and provided by NJPN using Zoom.
 This training is an updated version of our previous curriculum where we will provide instructions and materials to assist in conducting the WISE Program in 2 settings: In-Person and Virtual.

 The WISE Program was awarded a 2009 National Exemplary Award for Innovative Substance Abuse Prevention Programs, Practices, and Policies by The National Association of State Alcohol and Drug Abuse Directors (NASADAD).
-The curriculum is listed on SAMHSA’s National Registry of Evidence-based Programs and Practices (NREPP) and the Administration for Community Living’s Aging and Disability Evidence-Based Programs and Practices (ADEPP).
+The curriculum is listed on the Results First Clearinghouse Database, Administration for Community Living’s Aging and Disability Evidence-Based Programs and Practices (ADEPP) and was approved on SAMHSA’s National Registry of Evidence-based Programs and Practices (NREPP).